apache/accumulo-website/_docs-2-0/administration/configuration-management.md

 order: 2
 ---

+Configuration is managed differently for Accumulo clients and servers.

+## Client Configuration

+Accumulo clients are configured when [the Connector is built][client-conn] using builder methods or `accumulo-client.properties` which is configured using [client properties][client-props].

-## Setting Configuration
+## Server Configuration

-Accumulo is configured using [properties][props] whose values can be set in the following locations (with increasing precedence):
+Accumulo services (i.e master, tablet server, monitor, etc) are configured using [server properties][props] whose values can be set in the following locations (with increasing precedence):

 1. Default values
 2. accumulo-site.xml (overrides defaults)